-Fuzzy-trace theory is just an odd-sounding name for a pretty simple idea.
-To put it simply, the idea is that people form two different types of memories.
+Fuzzy-trace theory is just an odd-sounding name for a pretty simple idea – the idea of false memory.
+To put it simply, the idea is that people form two different types of memories, and it has big implications for your financial decision making.

-One type, called “verbatim,” is just like it sounds – it’s a very detailed and accurate representation of something experienced or learned in the past.
+One type of memory, called “verbatim,” is just like it sounds – it’s a very detailed and accurate representation of something experienced or learned in the past.
 For example, I can still perfectly recall several poems that I memorized decades ago.

 On the other hand, we also have “gist” memories.
 These are memories that are heavily based on context.
 We don’t remember these things verbatim – instead, we tend to build these “memories” out of small pieces of memory and knowledge.

 Almost everyone has both of these memory types, but different people tend to be stronger at different types.
+Both types can create false memories in different ways.
 I know, from my own experiences, that I have a very good “gist” memory, as I can often reassemble past events or ideas pretty accurately even though I might not have a verbatim memory of that event or idea (though, sometimes, I botch this pretty badly).
 My “verbatim” memory, on the other hand, is usually pretty poor for larger ideas.
 My mind works best remembering lots of little things and knowing how to reassemble them pretty quickly, in other words, and those reassemblies are usually quite accurate.

 Anyway, one fascinating part of this idea is that the more things you’re trying to remember, the more likely you are to rely on “gist” memory.
 Remember, “gist” memory is less accurate than “verbatim” memory.